 - In the Disney English dub, there's a dedication to Phil Hartman as Kiki was one of his final roles before he died.
 Doubles as a Tear Jerker.

-- When Jiji is pushed into posing as a currently missing stuffed toy cat, he meets the family's rather BIG dog.
-Just when he thinks he's done for, the dog walks over to him, and licks him!
-After that the dog is very protective of Jiji and won't let anybody near him.
+- When Jiji is pushed into posing as a currently missing stuffed toy cat (the toy happened to look exactly like Jiji), he meets the family's rather BIG (albeit very old) dog.
+Just when he thinks he's done for, the dog walks over to him, and licks him.
+The dog (named Jeff) seems to figure out that Jiji's an actual cat and not a stuffed animal, and becomes very protective of him.
+Making sure that his owners don't find out that he's a real cat until Kiki comes by and exchanges Jiji for the original stuffed animal.

 Jiji: (in genuine concern) Kiki, can you hear me?!